What we say...

 TaylorMade P790 Irons Review: We say

-One of the most talked about irons since they launched last August, the P790’s have put the proverbial cat amongst the pigeons for reasonable golfers looking for a new set of irons.
+One of the most talked about irons since they launched, the P790’s have put the proverbial cat amongst the pigeons for reasonable golfers looking for a new set of irons.
 With the looks of a blade, but playability of a cavity back the P790’s are a potent cocktail.
 Our test pro liked the lively slighter lighter feel, which in part is down to the Dynamic Gold 105 being 22g – 25g lighter than a traditional Dynamic Gold shaft.

 TaylorMade P790 Irons Review: Verdict